 Johnson came into his own in 1987, getting over 400 at-bats for the first time, and hitting 36 home runs.
 He repeated the feat in 1989, hitting 36 home runs again, this time good for second in the National League, and making the All-Star team for the first time.
 He was also third in the league in doubles.
 In 1991 he led the NL with 38 home runs and 117 RBI.
 It was his last season with over 400 at-bats and his last season hitting over .240.

-In 1992 and 1994 he was primarily an outfielder, and in 1995 he finished out his major league career with the Chicago Cubs, as the oldest position player on the team.
+In 1992, with the Mets, and 1994, with the Colorado Rockies, he was primarily an outfielder.
+In 1995 he finished out his major league career with the Chicago Cubs as the oldest position player on the team.
 Todd Zeile was the regular third baseman.

-Johnson was also a good base-stealer, stealing 231 bases in his career, and making the 30-30 club (steals and homers) three times in his career.
-The similarity scores method shows two contemporaries who are on the most-similar list - Doug DeCinces and Dean Palmer.
+Johnson was also a good base-stealer, stealing 231 bases in his career, and making the 30-30 club (steals and homers) three times.
+The similarity scores method shows two contemporaries who are on the most-similar list: Doug DeCinces and Dean Palmer.